-With the introduction of the EN 18031 standard and the updated Radio Equipment Directive (RED), the regulatory landscape for connected devices in Europe is entering a new phase.
-From August 2025, cybersecurity compliance will no longer be optional—it will be a prerequisite for market access.
-While this marks a crucial first step toward a more secure and trustworthy IoT ecosystem, it also represents a regulatory shake-up that puts pressure on developers, system integrators, and device manufacturers to scrutinize their designs—and in some cases, even rethink their wireless technology choices.
+With the introduction of the harmonised EN 18031 standard and the updated Radio Equipment Directive (RED), the regulatory landscape for connected devices in Europe is entering a new phase.
+From 1 August 2025, cybersecurity compliance will no longer be optional—it becomes a prerequisite for market access.
+This milestone marks a decisive step toward a more secure and trustworthy IoT ecosystem, but it also represents a regulatory shake-up that compels developers, system integrators, and device manufacturers to scrutinize their designs—and, in some cases, to reconsider their wireless technology choices altogether.

-Low-power wide-area (LPWA) technologies—such as NB-IoT, LTE-M, and LoRaWAN—have each carved out their niche in the IoT space.
-From a wireless perspective, we’ve learned that they are similar in many respects.
-And in this market, allegiance to a technology often resembles a form of faith.
-The wireless saviour.
-But as cybersecurity requirements tighten, energy efficiency and cost-effectiveness are no longer enough.
-The question now is: Which of these technologies is truly ready to deliver secure, standards-compliant connectivity—at scale?
+Low-power wide-area (LPWA) technologies—NB-IoT, LTE-M, and LoRaWAN—have each carved out a distinct niche in the IoT landscape.
+From a wireless perspective, they share many characteristics.
+Yet in this market, allegiance to a protocol often resembles a matter of faith—each one seen as the wireless saviour.
+But as cybersecurity requirements tighten, energy efficiency and cost-effectiveness are no longer sufficient.
+The real question is: Which of these technologies is genuinely ready to deliver secure, standards-compliant connectivity—at scale?

 My answer may surprise you—or perhaps not.
-It may irritate some of you.
-If so, I encourage you to study the EN 18031 standard and reassess your stance without the wireless religion filter.
+It may even irritate some of you.
+If so, I encourage you to take a closer look at the EN 18031 standard and reassess your position—this time without the wireless religion filter.

 Understanding the regulatory shift